- The Blackwell Story 1840 to 1868

 However, in 1909 the Kaiapoi Borough installed acetylene lighting for the town.

 - In those early years of the 1900’s our general departments grew steadily.
 Special attention was given to drapery and clothing developments.
-Buying facilities were improved and direct indenting established with London.
+Buying facilities were improved and direct indenting was established with our London buyers John Foden & Co.
 More shop room became imperative.
 This was effected in 1902 by pulling down the smaller wing of the main shop building which had been partially used for housing the staff, and our replacing some of the large, brick, two-storey block.
 This housed the enlarged drapery and millinery sections on the ground floor and the dressmaking workroom upstairs.

 - This dressmaking business had been started a year or so earlier under Miss Hollway and proved successful and within a few years had a staff of twelve.
 By this new development sales of dress goods had been helped, particularly of Kaiapoi Woollen Company’s materials.
 Kaiapoi costumes became a special feature and drew clients from a wide area.